How To Apply Textures

 The texture should be noticeable on the flesh of the peppers, not the stems or shadows.
 To do this you need to erase the texture on the areas where it is not wanted.

-To make this easier, turn off the visibility on the other texture layers by clicking the eyes to the left of the layers in the layers list.
+To make this easier, turn off the visibility on the other texture layers by clicking the visibility icon to the left of the layers in the layers list.
 Leave only the original image and the texture you wish to edit visible.
 Select the layer of the texture you wish to edit by clicking on it in the layers list.
 Start with the red pepper.
 Choose the erase tool in the tools palette and erase any unwanted areas of texture.

 Repeat this with the remaining textures.
 Now all the peppers have their own texture.
 Be sure to experiment with different blending modes and opacity settings!